 Kyle Korver brings something special to Cleveland besides being a deadly 3-point threat.
 Yes, the 35-year-old Korver ranks 8th all-time in made 3s in the NBA -- with a 43% average.
 But Korver's experience playing off a big star is what makes the Cavaliers' acquisition of the seasoned shooter such a good fit.
 Korver's four-plus seasons Atlanta saw him perform as a cog in very team-oriented machine, but Korver cut his NBA teeth in Philadelphia where Allen Iverson played the ball-dominant role LeBron James now plays for the Cavs.

 Not every role player plays as well off a big star.
 Some, especially shooters, can defer too much to a leader and fail to cement their spot in the offense.
 But Korver has consistently shown the ability to thrive off a star's limelight.
 He's one of the best spacers in the NBA and enormously confident in his catch-and-shoot ability.
 Korver has shown this capacity not just in Philadelphia: he also played in Chicago the year Derrick Rose won NBA MVP for the Bulls.
-Korver's solid experience in sharing the court with superstars should pay dividends in Cleveland, which has the biggest star of them all.The BEST SALES on Amazon NOW ]
+Korver's solid experience in sharing the court with superstars should pay dividends in Cleveland, which has the biggest star of them all.Most INTERESTING FINDS on Amazon]